 <p>{{ prefix|add:siteName }}</p>

-1. Data Type:When performing arithmetic operations, please ensure that the variables involved are of numeric type.Although template engines usually try to perform type conversions, if the variable contains non-numeric characters, it may result in inaccurate or uncomputable calculation results.
+1. Data type:When performing arithmetic operations, please ensure that the variables involved are numeric.Although template engines usually try to perform type conversions, if the variable contains non-numeric characters, it may lead to inaccurate or uncomputable calculation results.

-3. Precision of the result:For division operations, especially when involving floating-point numbers, the result may contain a large number of decimal places.
-If you need to control the precision of the result or format it to a specific number of decimal places, you can consider using other filters provided by AnQiCMS, such asfloatformat(Used for floating-point formatting) orstringformat(Used for general string formatting).
+3. Accuracy of the result:For division operations, especially when involving floating-point numbers, the result may contain a large number of decimal places.
+If you need to control the precision of the result or format it to a specific number of decimal places, you can consider using other filters provided by AnQiCMS, such asfloatformatOr used for floating-point number formattingstringformatOr used for general string formatting.

 With these flexible arithmetic operation capabilities, you can easily implement various dynamic data display and logical processing in the AnQiCMS template, making the website content more interactive and rich.